 4.6 Evaluate program or activities and discuss modifications to program.

 4.7 Document and update records of evaluation and modification of programs.

 Purchase the materials:

 - Powerpoint Slides (95);

 - Assessor Guide / Benchmarks (57 pages);

-- RPL Kit (Assessor and Participant);
+- RPL Kit (Assessor and Participant); and,

 - Assessment Matrix

 Corresponding textbook: The Essential Guide to Fitness: For the Fitness Instructor, 4th edition by Rosemary Marchese, Julie Taylor and Kirsten Fagan.